TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 7/Hosea 7.2.md

 ---

-And they consider not in their hearts that I remember all their wickedness: now have their own doings beset them about; they are before my face.
+They don't consider in their hearts that I remember all their wickedness.
+Now their own deeds have engulfed them.
+They are before my face.